 Discovering and collecting volumes metrics are resource-intensive actions that can create extra workload on the PATROL Agent and the targeted system.
-To limit the number of instances created and therefore reduce the system resource consumption, administrators can disable the monitoring of all the volumes of a system.
+Because the performance of Pure Storage KM for PATROL will be degraded when monitoring systems with more than 500 volumes, Sentry Software recommends disabling the monitoring of all volumes if this information is not required.

 To disable volumes monitoring:

-Right-click the IBM SVC-Storwize Storage Manager icon > KM Commands > Disable Volumes Monitoring…
+Right-click the Pure Storage storage system icon > KM Commands > Disable Volumes Monitoring…

 Select Disable Volumes Monitoring and click OK.